-To reduce the likelihood of exotic flora / weed invasion and to promote soil stability a native grass seed mix, including the following endemic grass species should be sown in the Remediation Areas that have been previously cultivated:
+To reduce the likelihood of exotic flora / weed invasion and to promote soil stability the following endemic grass species should be sown in the Remediation Areas that have been previously cultivated:

-- Speargrasses (Austrostipa sp.)

-- Wiregrasses (Aristida sp.)

-- Red Grass (Bothriochloa macra)

-- Windmill Grass (Chloris truncata)

-- Curly Windmill Grass (Enteropogon acicularis)

-- Wallaby Grasses (Rytidosperma sp.).

-- Warrego summer grass (Paspalidium jubiflorum)

-- Fairy Grass (Sporobolus caroli)

-- Umbrella Canegrass (Leptochloa digitata) (within 50m of a depression or watercourse)

-- Native Millet (Panicum decompositum).
+- Curly Windmill Grass (Enteropogon acicularis) - Small flower Wallaby Grass (Rytidosperma setaceum) - Warrego summer grass (Paspalidium jubiflorum) - Fairy Grass (Sporobolus caroli) - Umbrella Canegrass (Leptochloa digitata) (within 50m of a depression or watercourse) - Native Millet (Panicum decompositum).

-These should be sown at >75% total groundcover per hectare in Remediation Area B.
+These species should be sown at >50% total groundcover per hectare in the Remediation Areas.